Dust evolution in zoom-in cosmological simulations of galaxy formation: Results: Evolution of global quantities

 \subsection{Astration versus SNae destruction}

 \cite{mckinnon18} suggested that the ISM dust loss due to the formation of stars, that is the so-called astration, can be neglected in a full dust evolution model because other dust destruction mechanisms, in particular SNae destruction (Section \ref{sec:SNdes}), would largely dominate it.
 This simplification could be useful for numerical schemes like that adopted by these authors, where gas is represented by cells while specific simulation particles represent dust.
 By converse, with our SPH code, the implementation of the process is straightforward.
-To assess the absolute and relative importance of these two dust destruction mechanisms, we have run test cases switching off dust astration, meaning that SPH particles retain their full dust content when spawning new stars, as well as switching off dust SNae destruction.
+To assess the absolute and relative importance of these two dust destruction mechanisms, we have run test cases switching off dust astration, meaning that SPH particles retain their full dust content when spawning new stars\footnote{In our simulations, a gas particle can generate up to four star particles before total consumption \citep[for details see][]{valentini19}.
+In the C6\_noAst runs, the dust mass remains in the former particle for the first three generations.
+If this SPH particle needs to generate the fourth gas particle, it becomes a stellar particle, and its dust content is distributed to neighbouring gas particles.}, as well as switching off dust SNae destruction.
 As can be seen in Fig. \ref{fig:astsn}, this test indicates that astration and SNae destruction are actually both important in our simulations, and at a comparable level.
 Neglecting astration or SNae destruction yields $\sim 50$\% more dust mass at $z=0$.
 In the former case the overproduction is somewhat lower, but also the final silicate over carbon dust ratio is reduced by about 30\%.
-The different behaviour of C6\_noSNdes and C6\_noAst on the latter aspect, is related to the fact that when dust grains are destroyed by SNae explosion, their metals are immediately available to be reincorporated in grains by accretion, while the same is not true when grains are astrated.
+We do not show the star formation histories of these two runs, because they turn out to be very similar to that of the fiducial runs.
+Thus the difference in dust content are dominated in both cases by the exclusion of the two dust destruction processes, with a minor role of the different stellar production of metals and dust.
+The difference in Silicate/C between C6\_noSNdes and C6\_noAst, is related to the fact that when dust grains are destroyed by SNae explosion, their metals are immediately available to be reincorporated in grains by accretion, while the same is not true when grains are astrated.